Filters

 Blade Shape and Design

-When choosing Japanese cooking knives, understanding the blade shape and design is crucial for optimal performance in the kitchen.
+When choosing a Japanese cooking knife, understanding the blade shape and design is crucial for optimal performance in the kitchen.
 The blade's profile, geometry, and edge type significantly impact its cutting ability and versatility.

 Gyuto vs Santoku